Acoustic Fencing – The Most Common Questions

 What kind of sound reduction can I expect?

 First of all we would strongly recommend contacting a qualified sound engineer who will specify the type, length and most critically, the correct height of the barrier to ensure optimum performance is achieved.
 There are a variety of factors which should be taken into consideration before purchasing your acoustic barrier, which include the surrounding environment, the proximity of the noise source to the barrier and the receiver.
 A realistic dB reduction could be between 9-15 decibels – this reduction to the human ear represents a halving of sound.
 If you consider road traffic rates as 70dB and conversational speech at 60dB, that’s a dramatic drop in volume!
+Be aware that although the term 'sound proof fencing' is often used, a fence cannot completely sound proof an outdoor space, but it will make a considerable difference.

 What makes an acoustic fence different from a normal fence?